pyControl/docs/docs/user-guide/hardware.md

 *Arguments:*

 `pin` Micropython pin to use.
-Only a subset of micropython pins support analog to digital conversion (ADC) (see pyboard [quickref](https://docs.micropython.org/en/latest/pyboard/pyboard/quickref.html)).
+Only a subset of Micropython pins support analog to digital conversion (ADC) (see pyboard [quickref](https://docs.Micropython.org/en/latest/pyboard/pyboard/quickref.html)).

 `name` Name of the analog input, used to identify data files generated when input is recorded.